Mbed-TLS/mbedtls/yotta/data/README.md

 2. [**Benchmark:**](https://github.com/ARMmbed/mbedtls/blob/development/yotta/data/example-benchmark) found in `test/example-benchmark`.
 Measures the time taken to perform basic cryptographic functions used in the library.

+3. [**Hashing:**](https://github.com/ARMmbed/mbedtls/blob/development/yotta/data/example-hashing) found in `test/example-hashing`.
+Demonstrates the various APIs for computes hashes of data (also known as message digests) with SHA-256.

+4. [**Authenticated encrypted:**](https://github.com/ARMmbed/mbedtls/blob/development/yotta/data/example-authcrypt) found in `test/example-authcrypt`.
+Demonstrates usage of the Cipher API for encrypting and authenticating data with AES-CCM.

 These examples are integrated as yotta tests, so that they are built automatically when you build mbed TLS.
-You'll find more examples in the various `test/example-*` directories.
+Each of them comes with complete usage instructions as a Readme file in its directory.

 ## Performing TLS and DTLS connections